 “What do I do if there is a warrant for my arrest?”

-If there is a warrant for your arrest, it is essential that you have an experienced attorney who can get the warrant set aside and assure you have the best possible chance of securing a low or personal bond.
+If you have a warrant for your arrest, it is essential that you have an experienced attorney who can get the warrant set aside and assure you that you have the best possible chance of securing a low or personal bond.

 Get a Warrant Set Aside and Secure a Low or Personal Bond